Joosiang/Activefy/README.md

     4. Click on the side menu bar and click "Upcoming Activities" the activity should also be added there

 2. Editing An Activity
-    1. Click side menu bar and click "Upcoming Acit
+    1. Click side menu bar and click "Upcoming Activity"

-Github

-- Was unable to upload to github due to error, I tried the git config email and username and yet it still doesn't work.
-It worked after awhile..
+    2. Click the "pencil icon" and an "Edit Activity" page should appears
+    3. Change the details and see if the changes are shown in "Upcoming Activity"

+3. Redeem a voucher
+    1. Click on "Redeem" in Home page
+    2. It should bring the user to "Reward Station"
+    3. Click on the "Redeem" button beside the starbucks icon
+    4. Bring the user to a "Thank you" page and shows the remaining points left

 ## Credits
 https://ionicframework.com/docs/components